 The Children’s Mental Health Campaign (CMHC) is a coalition of families, advocates, health care providers, educators, and consumers from across Massachusetts dedicated to comprehensive reform of the children’s mental health system.
-The Coalition is led by five partner organizations - the Massachusetts Society for the Prevention of Cruelty to Children, Boston Children’s Hospital, the Parent/Professional Advocacy League, Health Care For All, Health Law Advocates, and the Massachusetts Association for Mental Health - and includes more than 160 supporting organizations across Massachusetts.
+The Coalition is led by six partner organizations - the Massachusetts Society for the Prevention of Cruelty to Children, Boston Children’s Hospital, the Parent/Professional Advocacy League, Health Care For All, Health Law Advocates, and the Massachusetts Association for Mental Health - and includes more than 160 supporting organizations across Massachusetts.

 The Campaign's goal is to reform the broken children's mental health care system in Massachusetts and lay the foundation for a comprehensive and coordinated system of evidence-based mental health prevention, diagnosis and treatment that is accessible to all children, adolescents and families.

 The Children’s Mental Health Campaign (CMHC) grew out of an initial collaboration between Children’s Hospital Boston and the Massachusetts Society for the Prevention of Cruelty to Children (MSPCC).
 In 2006, they published a study entitled “Children’s Mental Health In The Commonwealth: The Time Is NOW” which examined the system of care for children with mental health needs in Massachusetts.
 Not surprisingly, the report demonstrated that there were significant shortcomings in the children’s mental health system.

 MSPCC and Children’s Hospital Boston joined together with the Parent/Professional Advocacy League (PPAL), Health Law Advocates, and Health Care For All (HCFA) to form the CMHC in 2007.